5 Small Business Reputation Management Strategies That Work (Guide)

 GATE

-As an independent professional, there is no greater tool than your professional reputation.
+As an independent professional, there’s no greater tool than your professional reputation.
 A good brand identity and online reputation makes people feel good about doing business with you.
-Conversely, a poor online reputation can close doors and negatively impact your ability to profit in your profession.
+On the other hand, a poor online reputation can limit your opportunities and negatively impact your ability to succeed in your profession.

 Reputation matters.
-For the self employed, this statement is more than a mere suggestion.
-It is a mantra that drives all that you do.
-The stakes are even higher in the digital age when bad news not only travels fast and far, but lingers longer.
+For the self-employed, this statement is more than just a suggestion; it’s a guiding principle that drives everything that you do.
+The stakes are even higher in the digital age when bad news not only travels fast and far but lingers longer than before.

-- Referrals.
-A referral is an endorsement.
+- Referrals: A referral can be a key endorsement of your skills and abilities.
 The company or individual making the referral most often sees that referral as a reflection of his or her own reputation.
-A negative reputation will make it difficult for people to recommend you to their trusted network of peers, clients, and colleagues
+On the other hand, a negative reputation will make it difficult for people to recommend you to their trusted network of peers, clients, and colleagues.

-- Word of Mouth.
-Today, word of your reputation can travel person to person or person to millions, thanks to the internet.
-While there are steps that you can take to mitigate the damage you see, even more troublesome are the words that you do not hear.
+- Word of mouth: Today, word of your reputation can travel from one person to another or to millions of others thanks to the internet.
+While there are steps that you can take to mitigate the damage, the greater challenge is the words that you do not hear.

-When you transition from traditional employee to independent worker, your reputation and your brand go hand in hand.
+When you transition from being a traditional employee to independent worker, your reputation and your brand go hand in hand.

 In the words of the esteemed Warren Buffett, “it takes 20 years to build a reputation and five minutes to ruin it.”
-We have witnessed reputation failures of high profile politicians, sports stars, and other public figures.
-These failures erode trust and can have a significant impact on your earning ability.
-Similarly, people with “good” reputations can get jobs and opportunities not afforded to others, simply because of pre-established opinion.
+We have witnessed reputation failures of high-profile politicians, sports stars, and other public figures.
+These failures erode trust and can have a significant impact on a person’s earning ability.
+Similarly, people with “good” reputations can get jobs and opportunities not afforded to others simply because of prevailing opinion.

 rep-u-ta-tion [rep-yuh-tey-shuh] noun: the estimation in which a person or thing is held, especially by the community or the public generally; repute: a person of good reputation.

-In the past decade, how we connect personally and professionally has dramatically changed.
-More than ever before, external influences can frame our reputation.
-Today, even before a face-to-face, or even voice conversation, we turn to Google to do research.
+In the past decade, how people connect both personally and professionally has dramatically changed.
+External factors play a significant role in how we view someone’s reputation.
+Today, we turn to Google to do research before we meet someone face-to-face or in a virtual setting.
 This means that your first impression may happen without your direct participation.
 Even if you primarily do business offline, any discussion of reputation management inevitably includes online management strategies.

-Your offline reputation is typically based on the relationships that you have developed with people, including family, friends, work, and associations.
+Your offline reputation is typically based on the relationships that you have developed with people, including family, friends, former clients, colleagues, and business acquaintances, among others.
 Your reputation is a result of who you have presented yourself to be through your words and actions.
 Those same people, however, may also have a role in framing your online reputation.
-A peer may tag you in a photo taken at an industry event.
-A client may post a comment on a review site, or social media platform.
-Any encounter offline can land online and the big picture contributes to your overall reputation.
+For example, someone may tag you in a photo taken at an industry event.
+Or a client may post a comment on a review site or social media platform.
+Any encounter can land online and contribute to your overall reputation.

-Now that we know the value of reputation, it is important to develop a reputation management strategy.
-Personal branding expert, and author of Reputation 360, Lida Citroen, recommends using the Five D’s to manage reputation:
+Now that we know the value of reputation, it’s important to develop a reputation management strategy.
+Personal branding expert and author of Reputation 360, Lida Citroen, recommends using the Five D’s to manage reputation:

-What reputation do you want to have?
-It is important to have a clear description of your desired reputation so that you can design a strategy to bring about your desired results. - Define your target audience.
+What kind of reputation do you want to create?
+It’s important to have a clear understanding of your ideal reputation so that you can design a strategy to bring about your desired results. - Define your target audience.

 Citroen rightly emphasizes the importance of knowing and focusing on your target audience.
-This is the audience that will buy your brand, so you must ensure that your reputation is relevant and compelling to them. - Design.
+This is the group of people who will buy your services, so you must ensure that your reputation is relevant and compelling to them. - Design.

 Take an active role in designing your reputation.
 Create a strategy that includes your goals and benchmarks.
 Your strategy should also include channels to promote your brand reputation. - Deploy.

-Once you have accomplished the previous steps, it is time to deploy your strategy.
-Your messaging, communications, image, and body language should all align with your brand strategy.
-Be consistent and true to your strategy in person and online, and thoughtfully use.
+Once you have accomplished the previous steps, it’s time to deploy your strategy.
+Your brand strategy should be in full alignment: messaging, communications, image, and body language.
+Be consistent and true to your strategy in person and online.

 Technology is a critical asset in assessing, managing, and promoting your reputation.
 If you use Google Chrome, sign out of your account and then do a search for your name.
-It is wise to also search for common misspellings and variations.
-For example, if your name is James, but some call you Jim, search for both.
-Go beyond the first page of results, as information could be hidden deeper.
-It is wise to review three to five pages of results.
+It’s wise to also search for common misspellings and variations.
+For example, if your name is James but some people call you Jim, search for both names online.
+Review the three to five pages of results to get a better idea of your online presence.

-Take note of what you find or don’t find.
-Being invisible online also has an impact.
+Take note of what you find—or just as importantly, what you don’t find.
 Not having a presence on the web can be interpreted as a lack of transparency or authority, or signal that you are not “up to date” with technology.

-Actively manage your reputation with technological tools.
-It is important to monitor both positive and negative mentions.
-Stay on top of reputation mentions with Google Alerts.
-Schedule an alert for your name and business name, if different.
-Include abbreviations and common misspellings.
-You should also set up alerts for trademarks, copyrights, and employees, if applicable.
-Google Alerts are free and will deliver alerts to your email inbox immediately, daily, or weekly.
+Actively manage your reputation with the latest tools andmonitor both positive and negative mentions with Google Alerts.
+Schedule an alert for your name and business name (including abbreviations and common misspellings), plus trademarks, copyrights, and employees.
+Google Alerts are free and can be delivered to your email inbox immediately, daily, or weekly, depending on your preference.

 In addition to Google Alerts, you can use other tools such as: